benhoyt/goawk/docs/csv.md

 **NOTE:** The behaviour of `print` without arguments remains unchanged.
 This means you can print the input line (`$0`) without further quoting by using a bare `print` statement, but `print $0` will print the input line as a single CSV field, which is probably not what you want.
 See the [example](#example-convert-between-formats-all-fields) below.

-To enable CSV output mode when using the `goawk` program, use the `-o mode` command line argument.
+To enable CSV output mode when using the `goawk` program, use the `-o mode` command line argument (`mode` must be quoted if it has spaces in it).
 You can also enable CSV output mode by setting the `OUTPUTMODE` special variable in the `BEGIN` block, or by using the [Go API](#go-api).
 The full syntax of `mode` is as follows:

 ```
 csv|tsv [separator=<char>]